Thrombocytopenia

 Dilutional Loss

-• Massive blood transfusion: When large volumes of blood are rapidly transfused, the existing platelets become diluted, leading to a relative decrease in their concentration.
+• Massive blood transfusion: When large volumes of blood are rapidly transfused, the existing platelets become diluted, leading to a relative low platelets concentration.

 Abnormal Platelet Distribution